Is it possible to receive salvation in our final hour?

 5) What do they expect from salvation?

-Most people I have talked with about salvation and the hereafter want salvation only to escape an eternity in hell.
-They don’t desire the benevolence of righteousness and love in heaven.
+Most people I have talked with about salvation and the hereafter, want salvation only to escape an eternity in hell.
+They don’t desire the benevolence of righteousness and love that is the matrix of heaven.
 If they did they would live it on earth!
 They expect it to be a utopia of eternal pleasures for self, but do not realize that to benefit from universal benevolence one needs to become part of it, i.e. to be whole-hearted contributors also.

 Those who live for self-gratification make themselves desert islands in the sea of love.
 The Bible calls them “stains and blemishes” (2Pe 2:13).
 They are just out of place in heaven.
-Those who love their lives of sin cannot receive salvation This is because being saved is the very result of being freed from the power of sin in our lives.
+Those who love their lives of sin cannot receive Christ as they should.
+For to do so they would need to forsake sin – as it is in heaven.
 In short, the reality of heaven, other than an escape of hell, would be intolerable to them.

 6) What does it take to be saved?